 In accordance with ASC 360-10 "Impairment or Disposal of Long-Lived Assets", the carrying value of long-lived assets is assessed for recoverability by management when changes in circumstances indicate that the carrying amount may not be recoverable, based on an analysis of undiscounted future expected cash flows from the use and ultimate disposition of the asset.
-There were no impairment charges in the first quarter of fiscal year 2016 and approximately \$125,000 of impairment charges in the first quarter of fiscal year 2015.
+There were no impairment charges in the first six months of fiscal year 2016 and approximately \$125,000 of impairment charges in the first six months of fiscal year 2015, included in cost of sales in the accompanying Consolidated Condensed Statement of Operations.
 The impairment charges are related to unfavorable changes in real estate conditions in local markets.
 Impairment charges result from the Company's management performing cash flow analysis and represent management's estimate of the excess of net book value over fair value.